Abdul Wahid Omar: 2001–2004: United Engineers (Malaysia) Berhad (UEM) & UEM World Berhad

 Abdul Wahid joined Telekom Malaysia as a chief financial officer (CFO) on 1 March 2001 before he was appointed managing director cum chief executive officer (CEO) of UEM Group in October 2001.
 UEM Group (then UEM-Renong Berhad Group) was in the middle of debt restructuring plan when Abdul Wahid took over.
-It led to the takeover by Khazanah Nasional in 2001 which received mixed reactions by the public.
-The first step that Abdul Wahid did to address these predicaments was to unlock the value of its highway concessions led by PLUS Expressways.
-The toll concession was reviewed to lower the toll rate increase (from 5% pa to 3.2% pa) but increased every 3 years.
+It led to the takeover by Khazanah Nasional in 2001, which received mixed reactions by the public.
+As part of this restructuring plan, Abdul Wahid unlocked the value of its highway concessions led by PLUS Expressways, and subsequently the toll concession was reviewed.
+The rate of increase of the toll was reduced (from 5% pa to 3.2% pa), but was set to increase every 3 years.
 This allowed space for UEM's debts to be restructured and thereafter undertook its IPO listing on Bursa Malaysia in July 2002.
 Another step taken by Abdul Wahid was to dispose the non-core assets in order to reduce the Group's debt to a more manageable level.

-After 2 1/2 years later, the Group's debt was halved to a more sustainable level of RM16 billion with the bulk of it in the form of project financing.
+After 2 1/2 years, the Group's debt was halved to a more sustainable level of RM16 billion with the bulk of it in the form of project financing.
 The UEM Group was back on profitable track with annual profit of RM500 million and revalued net assets of RM10 billion.
 Khazanah Nasional not only achieved its main objectives in the takeover but also doubled the value of its investments within 3 years.

 2004–2008: Telekom Malaysia Berhad (TM)

 Abdul Wahid returned to Telekom Malaysia (TM) as CEO in July 2004 as part of the larger transformation plan of Government-linked companies (GLCs).
-He was given a mandate to transform TM into a regional telecommunications company with a particular emphasis on mobile communications.
+He was tasked with expanding TM's regional presence, specifically within the mobile communications sector.
 His experience in turning around UEM Group and being the CFO of TM before had given him a very conducive environment to carry out the mandate.

-He addressed the fundamentals of the business; organisationally, culturally, customer service wise and business wise.
+He addressed the fundamentals of the business; organizationally, culturally, customer service wise and business wise.
 As a part of the efforts to enhance shareholder value, it was decided that the TM Group would be better off being demerged into two separate listed entities.
 TM International (now known as Axiata Group) with Celcom and other regional mobile communications business under its wings were successfully demerged and listed on Bursa Malaysia in April 2008.

-This left TM being repositioned as the National High Speed Broadband (HSBB) Champion spearheading the national HSBB deployment in Public Private Partnership with the Government of Malaysia.
+This left TM being repositioned as the National High-Speed Broadband (HSBB) Champion spearheading the national HSBB deployment in Public Private Partnership with the Government of Malaysia.
 The demerger "unleashed" Axiata Group to grow further across Asia.